AnneLaure57/doc/docs/BestPractices/bestPracticesGit.md

 # Best Pratices Git

-last update : 20/10/2021
+last update : 27/10/2021

 ## **1 - Don't ```git push ``` straight to master**

 -> keep your code safe and deployable any time.

 Description :

 <p style="text-align:justify;"> Use the concept of "cheap branching".
-Use differents branch promote the collaboration, and allow to ignite heathly discussions, improve
+Use different branch promote the collaboration, and allow to ignite heathly discussions, improve
-codebase quality and spread the knowledge with others developpers (Code Review).</p>
+codebase quality and spread the knowledge with others developers (Code Review).</p>

 ```
 git branch -b <name> master // create new branch from master